 If you are concerned about your child’s abilities, please talk to the class teacher about it.
 The school will be able to monitor your concerns and agree on a plan of action.

-Ask to speak to the SENDCo (Mrs Plant) or the Deputy SENCo (Miss Blackburn) if you feel your child has a Special Educational Need or Disability (SEND).
+Ask to speak to the SENDCo (Miss Blackburn) if you feel your child has a Special Educational Need or Disability (SEND).
 If you are concerned about your child’s language, please ask to speak to the Enhanced Speech and Language Therapist.
 If you are interested in finding out about more about SEND at George Betts, please download the SEND information report from the website.

 Pupil views are very important to us.
 They are given regular opportunities to: Self assess Take part in Child Conferences Attend review meetings (where appropriate) Suggest possible targets and next steps Suggest how the school can better provide for their needs Be part of the school council or Junior Leadership Team